iArcanic/plcs-cw1/reflective-report.md

 # 3 Applying cyber security in my programming

 The code snippets used to explain cyber security practices within this section are from the Android application mentioned in [2.1](#21-skills-before-starting-the-degree).
+However, some code snippets are also from small POC projects that I have quickly developed to demonstrate specific security implementations.

 ## 3.1 Example 1 – input validation